-Those interested in becoming food service supply distributors consider an associate's or bachelor's degree in supply chain management or distribution management.
-Supply chain management and distribution management students learn the ins and outs of moving products, information, and services between companies.
-Students take courses in logistics, management strategies and theories, inventory management and economics, as well as the latest supply management technologies.
+Those interested in becoming food service supply distributors should consider an associate's or bachelor's degree in supply chain management or distribution management.
+Supply chain and distribution management students learn the ins and outs of moving products, information, and services between companies.
+Students take distribution courses in logistics, management strategies and theories, inventory management and economics, as well as in the latest supply management technologies.

-- Obtain an internship.
 Most degree programs provide the opportunity to gain professional experience through an internship with a food or product distribution firm partnered with the university.
-During this time, students begin to obtain the necessary experience and hands-on familiarity with distribution business models, like the Vendor Managed Inventory (VMI), that some employers prefer or require.
+During this time, students begin to obtain the necessary experience and hands-on familiarity with distribution business models that some employers prefer or require.

-- Join related clubs.
 Some colleges offer organizations or clubs related to the food service supply industry.
-These clubs offer networking opportunities with peer students and food service companies, as well as skills in areas like leadership, interviewing, and resume writing.
+These clubs offer networking opportunities with other students and food service companies, as well as skills in areas like leadership, interviewing, and resume writing.

-A food distribution professional with a degree finds additional work experience is crucial to career advancement.
+Additional work experience is crucial to career advancement for food distribution professionals.
 This means selling and distributing products to restaurants or grocery stores, or finding a marketing position to develop and improve organizational and marketing strategy skills.
 Some possible job titles include food service sales representative, marketing associate, food service director, supply chain manager, distribution manager, or warehouse manager.

 Although not required, some employers prefer applicants with voluntary professional certification.
 This helps display specific competencies to potential employers.
-In addition, candidates are approved by the National Restaurant Association (NRA) Solutions, pass an examination, and have certification as a food protection manager within the past five years.
-Other related organizations include the Council of Supply Chain Management Professionals (CSCMP) and the Institute for Supply Management (ISM).
+Successful candidates are approved by the National Restaurant Association once an examination is passed and the certification is earned.
+Other related organizations include the Council of Supply Chain Management Professionals and the Institute for Supply Management.